-The Design & Crafts Council of Ireland continues to work in partnership with key government departments, agencies and associations in the development and implementation of programmes for the design and craft sector.
+The Design & Crafts Council Ireland continues to work in partnership with key government departments, agencies and associations in the development and implementation of programmes for the design and craft sector.

 These include the Department of Business, Enterprise and Innovation, Enterprise Ireland, Fáilte Ireland, Local Enterprise Offices (LEOs), Irish Local Development Network (ILDN), Leader companies, Western Development Commission (WDC), National University of Ireland Maynooth (NUIM) and our own membership organisations as well as working with Craft Northern Ireland.

 We are developing a network of clusters with relevant partners to support the growth and development of the design and craft sector sector, including cultural mapping on a regional basis in partnership with a committee of Leader companies, developing an infrastructure of creative hubs that provide facilities, networks and services for existing and emerging design and craft collectives.
 We are also working on developing links to industry and expertise that will foster the innovative development and potential of the design and crafts sector and undertaking research to identify industry expertise, equipment and facilities.